 Reflections on U.S. Economy, September 2009

 In the short-run, it is very likely that a total financial collapse has been averted and that the free fall in the United States of Gross Domestic Production (GDP) and employment has come to an end.
 There will probably be an increase in GDP for the third quarter, 2009 and most mainstream economists and the media will say that the recession is over.
 This will be true in the way that recession is officially defined.
-However, in the more important sense of people's economic lives, employment is likely to continue falling or increase at a rate lower than the increase in population meaning that unemployment, measured and unmeasured, is likely to continue growing.
+However, in the more important sense of people's economic lives, employment is likely to continue falling or increase at a rate slower than the increase in population meaning that unemployment, measured and unmeasured, is likely to continue growing.
 Given the high rates of unemployment and underemployment and the lack of bargaining power of workers, real wages are likely to continue to fall as are employee benefits.
-Given the continued budget deficits of most States and cities, public employees are also facing a future in the short run of no wage increases; and public services will continue to deteriorate.
+Given the continued budget deficits of most States and cities, public employees are also facing a future in the short run of no wage increases.
+Public services will continue to deteriorate.
 Housing foreclosures are likely to continue at a high rate.
 Poverty and unemployment will remain high.
-As Barbara Ehrenreich and Dedrick Muhammad, pointed out in the New York Times, Sunday, September 13th, 2009, depression like conditions have been created in the Black community in the last two years and are likely to persist.
-In communities based on manufacturing and construction there has also been an economic depression with no relief in sight.
+As Barbara Ehrenreich and Dedrick Muhammad, pointed out in the New York Times, Sunday, September 13th, 2009, an economic depression has been created in the Black community in the last two years and is likely to persist.
+In communities based on manufacturing and construction there has also been an economic depression with no end in sight.

 A generalized economic depression has been averted in the short run but with the likelihood that another and possibly even more severe financial collapse and recession/depression is likely to reoccur in the not too distant future.
 The necessary structural changes in the economy and significant financial regulation that would provide some economic stability and reduced financial speculation are increasingly remote.